citizenfx/natives/VEHICLE/BringVehicleToHalt.md

 void BRING_VEHICLE_TO_HALT(Vehicle vehicle, float distance, int duration, BOOL bControlVerticalVelocity);
 ```

-This native makes the vehicle stop immediately, as happens when we enter a MP garage.
+This native makes the vehicle stop immediately, as it happens when we enter a multiplayer garage.

 ## Parameters
 * **vehicle**: The vehicle to stop.